-ENRICH is stepping up for women with our Intimate Program, which helps women where nobody has been able to before.
-Our Intimate Program is a dedicated treatment program to get your vagina, vulva and urinary tract back on track by literally rejuvenating your pelvic floor, vaginal, vulvar and urinary cells using non-invasive non-surgical vaginal tightening techniques.
+ENRICH is stepping up for women with our Intimate Program!
+Our Intimate Program is a dedicated set of treatments to get your vagina, vulva and urinary tract back on track by rejuvenating vaginal cells using non-invasive, non-surgical rejuvenation techniques.

-We can help tighten the vagina, improve natural lubrication, and start solving urinary incontinence without surgery, pain, or downtime.
-The goal is through vaginal rejuvenation treatments to have better sex, laugh without fear, and feel more confident.
+We can help tighten the vagina, improve natural lubrication, and start solving mild urinary incontinence without surgery,.

 Your vaginal walls are made of dense connective tissue thick with blood vessels and nerves.
-The skin cells of your vagina are unique too, with the labia being more like skin on other parts of your body, and the clitoris having a vast blood supply and nerve network than anywhere else on the human body in men or women.
+The skin cells of your vagina are unique too, with the labia being more like the skin on other parts of your body and the clitoris having a vast blood supply and nerve network.

 Over time, with trauma or childbirth, poor posture and lack of strength in the pelvic muscles, plus the stretching of connective tissue, the vaginal walls can become lax – that is, the connective tissue and pelvic muscles can weaken, causing the vagina to seem ‘loose’.

 This feeling can occur after a vaginal delivery, whereby the connective tissue fibres become stretched out and cannot return to their original position.
 This can happen to any woman, particularly with traumatic births or trauma injuries.
 Still, it can tend to occur more in older women who give birth vaginally, where the vaginal cells reduced their collagen and elastin production post-birth.
 Younger women tend to ‘bounce back’ from childbirth, at least vaginally speaking, faster and more fully than older women – a benefit to having children young.